ashu12chi/noteapp/README.md

 ## The Process Flow

-1. Save your important notes with title.
+1. Save your important notes with respective titles.
 2. Edit already added notes.
 3. Delete notes that are no longer useful.
 4. Fingerprint security.